thmolena/thmolena/README.md

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/thmolena/)

-🤔 Below is the summery of my 85 projects on Github.
+🤔 Below is the summary of my 85 projects on Github.